Soups

 Servings and Cooking Time

-This recipe serves 4 people.
-Preparation time is approximately 15 minutes, with a cooking time of about 30 minutes.
+This recipe makes approximately 6 servings.
+Preparation time is about 15 minutes, and cooking time is around 30 minutes.

 Nutritional Value

-Each serving (1 cup) contains approximately 350 calories, 24g of fat, 30g of carbohydrates, and 10g of protein.
-This is based on a single serving size, making it a hearty meal option.
+Each serving (1 cup) contains approximately 300 calories, 17g fat, 28g carbohydrates, and 8g protein.
+This is calculated based on typical ingredient values.

 Step-by-Step Cooking Process

-3. In a large pot, melt the butter over medium heat.
+• In a large pot, melt butter over medium heat and sauté the chopped onion until translucent.

 Alternative Ingredients